thediceinitiative/thediceinitiative.github.io/index.md

 From 2017 to 2020, DICE acted as an incubator, preparing teams to enter hypothetical business models into the University of Delaware’s annual Diamond Challenge.
 However, the adverse effects of the COVID-19 pandemic on local businesses inspired our board to rewire DICE into a community service organization.
 Members are now able to sharpen their own skills through real-world experience while selflessly serving small businesses and nonprofit organizations.

-View our project showcase here (LINK WHEN PAGE IS MADE).
+View our project showcase here.

 ## Our Model